bartificer/xkpasswd-js/README.md

 ## Current version of the app

-For anyone interesting in just playing with the current version, which is rather limited in functionality, you can check out the app here: <a href="https://bartificer.github.io/xkpasswd-js/">XKPasswd</a>
+For anyone interesting in just playing with the current version, you can check out the app here: <a href="https://www.xkpasswd.net/">XKPasswd.net</a>

 ## Project Plan